315-ps6

 2. Learn how neural nets represent word meanings by building a network for dense word embeddings.

-3. Get a feel for the latest development in Deep Learning — the attention/transformer networks behind ChatGPT — by deploying and modifying up a simple PyTorch example.
+3. Get a feel for the latest development in Deep Learning — the attention/transformer networks behind ChatGPT — by deploying and modifying PyTorch example for natural-language translation.

 Part 1: LSTM